Kim Kärnfalk

 Kim Charlott Kärnfalk Löwstedt (born 1 November 1974 in Uddevalla, Sweden) is a Swedish singer.
-Together with Nina Inhammar she sang in the duo Nina & Kim; they competed in Melodifestivalen 2004 with the song En gång för alla and the same year they released their album Bortom tid och rum.
-They were also two of the members of the band Friends (1999–2002).
+As part of the group Friends she won Melodifestivalen 2001 and represented Sweden at the 2001 Eurovision Song Contest, where the group placed 5th.
+Later she paired up with her bandmate Nina Inhammar to form the duo Nina & Kim; they competed in Melodifestivalen 2004 with the song "En gång för alla", and the same year they released an album, Bortom tid och rum.

+Kärnfalk came out as bisexual in 2004.
 In 2008, her autobiography Mamma, mormor och jag was released.

+In an interview with newspaper Bohusläningen published in August 2024, Kärnfalk announced that she suffers from Alzheimer's disease.